jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     def text(value):
         return f'I received: {value}'

-  the terminal shows a passing test.
+  the test passes.
 This is called `string interpolation`_, I can use it to put values in strings_.
 A string_ is any characters in between quotes e.g.

   - ``'a string made with single quotes'``
   - ``"a string made with double quotes"``